raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Many, but not all, DSO request messages sent by an initiator elicit a response from the responder.
-Whether or not a given DSO request message elicits a response is determined by whether or not the first DSO TLV (see {{tlvformat}}) in the message (the Primary TLV) is one that is specified to generate a response.
+Whether or not a given DSO request message elicits a response is determined by whether or not the first DSO TLV (see {{tlvsyntax}}) in the message (the Primary TLV) is one that is specified to generate a response.

-A DSO Session is established over a connection by the client sending a DSO request message of a kind that requires a response, such as the DSO Keepalive Operation TLV (see {{keepalive}}), and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.
+A DSO Session is established over a connection by the client sending a DSO request message of a kind that requires a response, such as the DSO Keepalive TLV (see {{keepalive}}), and receiving a response, with matching MESSAGE ID, and RCODE set to NOERROR (0), indicating that the DSO request was successful.

 If the RCODE is set to DSONOTIMP (tentatively 11) this indicates that the server does support DSO, but does not support the particular operation the client requested.
-A server MUST NOT return DSONOTIMP for the DSO Keepalive Operation TLV, but this could happen in the future, if a client attempts to establish a DSO Session using a future response-requiring DSO TLV which the server does not understand.
+A server MUST NOT return DSONOTIMP for the DSO Keepalive TLV, but this could happen in the future, if a client attempts to establish a DSO Session using a future response-requiring DSO TLV which the server does not understand.
 If the server returns DSONOTIMP then a DSO Session is not